crcn/cupboard/README.md

 You can easily specify custom commands for each project.
 There are few ways to do so:

-1. create a `/path/to/project/.cupboard` file.
+- Create a `/path/to/project/.cupboard` file.
 An example might be:

 ```ini